cksystemsteaching/selfie/contributions.md

 Because of the restriction that each condition should restrain only the last assignment.

 ## abstract operators
-+ implementation of modular stide intervals
++ implementation of modular stride intervals
 `adding step and restrictions`

 + restrictions being for: